eblahm/eblahg/README.md

 ## Description

 Eblahg is a dedicated blogging app for the Google App engine platform.
-It uses Markdown and the Dropbox Rest Api.
+It uses Markdown and the Dropbox REST Api.
 See a live example [here](http://eblahm.appspot.com)

 Its is still a work in progress.
 Feel free to contribute.